Simple Guaranteed Acceptance Life & Critical Cover

 These are the critical illness conditions covered under this insurance;

 - Bacterial Meningitis

 - Heart Attacks

 Please make sure you view the policy document for full details on limitations and definitions for each condition.

 What happens if I have a pre-existing condition, will you accept me?

 Yes, we will accept you for cover.

-However, there is an exclusion for any claim that arises out of any medical condition that existed (including treatment, monitoring, referral, consultations or whilst undergoing tests) in the 3-year period prior to the start date of your policy.
+There is an exclusion for any claim that arises out of any medical condition that existed (including treatment, monitoring, referral, consultations or whilst undergoing tests) in the 3-year period prior to the start date of your policy.